Sentaroh/SMBSync3/app/help/SMBSync3_Privacy_EN.md

 ## 1.Send recorded data from the app

-The data recorded by the app can be sent externally via email and sharing tools by the following app operations. <span style="color: red; "><u>The app will not send the recorded data externally unless the user does so.</u></span>
+The data recorded by the application can be sent externally via email and sharing tools by the following app operations. <span style="color: red; "><u>The application will not send the recorded data externally unless the user does so.</u></span>

 - Press "Share button" from History tab